 LSU’s had a ton of great defensive players go on to play in the NFL, namely defensive backs.
 Dorsey, however, was a special talent and a big part of LSU’s 2007 national championship season.

-Now, he’s being recognized for his NCAA football career.
+He was even recognized for his NCAA football career in 2020.

-Glenn Dorsey’s name will be enshrined forever in the College Football Hall of Fame, as the organization announced he’s one of 17 players that will be inducted in the 2020 class.
+Glenn Dorsey’s name will be enshrined forever in the College Football Hall of Fame, as the organization announced he’s one of 17 players inducted in the 2020 class.

 Current LSU head coach Ed Orgeron, who was a defensive lineman for LSU back in the day, tweeted his congratulations to the LSU legend.